 42 YEARS OF HISTORY

-Stanmore Hawks Football Club was founded in 1978 by the Greek-Cypriot Community of Sydney, originally playing under the name “Cyprus United”.
+Stanmore Hawks Football Club (Now Inner West Hawks FC) was founded in 1978 by the Greek-Cypriot Community of Sydney, originally playing under the name “Cyprus United”.

 The club was created by a group of young men who came to Australia to start a new life and sought friendship within the Cypriot Community.
 Their aim was to play at the highest level possible and at the same time, provide the younger and future generations with hope, mentorship and ambition.

 In 1985, the Club was introduced into the New South Wales Inter Urban Division Five.
 The first season saw the Club win two-thirds of their matches, finishing with 12 wins and gaining promotion.
 An astonishing seven consecutive promotions followed.